I am not the founder of InfoWorld

 Update: Look in the comments for one from Bobbie at the Guardian — they are going to correct the error.
 These things happen.
 I am impressed with the thoughtful follow-up and remain proud of my association with InfoWorld and the work I did there as CTO.

-2 Responses to “I am not the founder of InfoWorld”
+2 thoughts on “I am not the founder of InfoWorld

 Sorry, it was my error (don’t quite know how it emerged) and I’ll get it corrected as soon as I can.
 As for the other notes that’s a case of time, space and the rules of our style guide in operation.